Food safety: Physical contamination

-Physical contaminants (or ‘foreign bodies’) are objects such as hair, plant stalks or pieces of plastic and metal.
+Physical contaminants (or 'foreign bodies') are objects such as hair, plant stalks or pieces of plastic and metal.
 When a foreign object enters food, it is a physical contaminant.
-If the foreign objects are bacteria, both a physical and biological contamination will occur.

-Common sources of physical contaminations are: hair, glass or metal, pests, jewelry, dirt, and fingernails.
+If the foreign objects contain bacteria, both a physical and biological contamination will occur.
+Common sources of physical contaminations include hair, glass or metal, pests, jewelry, dirt, and fingernails.

 Physical food contamination is a hazardous yet natural accident of contaminating food with dangerous objects around the kitchen or production base when being prepared.
 If kitchens or other places where food may be prepared are unsanitary, it is very likely that physical contamination will occur and cause negative consequences.
 Dangerous objects such as glass and wire may be found in food which can cause many issues with the individuals who consume it including choking, breaking of teeth and cutting the insides of the body.
 Children and the elderly are at the highest risk of being harmed by food contamination due to their weaker immune systems and fragile structures.
 The most common reasoning for physical contamination to occur is when the food is left uncovered without lids.
 To prevent such contamination and harm to those consuming food from restaurants, cooks are recommended to wear hair nets, remove jewelry, and wear gloves when necessary, especially over wounds with bandages.

 Chemical contamination

 Chemical contamination happens when food is contaminated with a natural or artificial chemical substance.
 Common sources of chemical contamination can include: pesticides, herbicides, veterinary drugs, contamination from environmental sources (water, air or soil pollution), cross-contamination during food processing, migration from food packaging materials, presence of natural toxins, or use of unapproved food additives and adulterants.
+The health effects that can come from chemical contamination include Gastrointestinal problems, organ damage, neurological problems, increase in certain cancers, and reproductive and developmental problems.